tmhai7th1/SpecFlowWebDriver/README.md

 ## TechnicalTest Project
-This project was created to be able to run web ui tests for multiple browsers with Selenium and SpecFlow.

-This project also takes a screenshot after each step and embeds the screnshot in the final report
+This project is created to be able to run web ui tests for multiple browsers using C# with Selenium and SpecFlow, and also it has been confgured with screenshot capability after each step and embeds the screnshot in the final report.

-Configures SpecFlow to be able to easily use Selenium for WebTesting
+The test automation framework is completely object oriented, and the page object model has been implemented in the project.

 Creating automated web tests to test an application in addition to testing the application with unit tests is a good practice.